adblockplus/libadblockplus-android/README.md

 (added automatically if building with Gradle or should be added manually otherwise).

+### Build directory configuration

+By default Gradle uses `build` directory to build modules, however it can be undesired for some use cases like CI or building as Chromium submodule.
+Set `GRADLE_BUILD_DIR` environment variable to configure build directory:

+    GRADLE_BUILD_DIR=/tmp ./gradlew clean assemble

+Note

+    [Configuration] Building project in /tmp

+output while building

 ## Library tests

 Android tests for the library.